Hong Kong Food Tour: What’s Actually Worth Trying

 Large pot of tofu on the floor of a Hong Kong restaurant

-To me, the tofu tasted like nothing and the texture was too different.
-It was a bit too “soupy” for me.
-Nonetheless, the shop owner was very proud of it and watched us closely as we ate.
-So, in an attempt not to offend her, I ate the whole thing with a smile!
+To me, it tasted like almost nothing, and the texture was a little too different.
+It was much softer and soupier than the tofu I was accustomed to.
+Nonetheless, the shop owner was clearly very proud of it and watched us closely as we ate, so I finished the entire bowl with a smile.

 An interior view of a traditional hong kong food known as century old egg, which is wrapped in a pastry shell